anttonalberdi/protein_efficiency_flashwave/README.md

 ## Input files

-Prepare input files in R and upload them to working directory: `protein_efficiency_flashwave/data`
+Prepare input files in R and upload them to working directory.
+Note that MAGs must be in columns and samples in rows.

 ## Screen session